quizzzacious/quizzzacious/README.md

 Mainly work with Roblox Lua & JS

-A lot of SvelteKit recently, a lot of struggling to deploy it to Vercel :3
+A lot of SvelteKit/Firebase recently, and my main projects aren't linked currently :3

 -----